aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/pregnancy/apotropaic-ward-for-the-protection-of-pregnant-women-and-infants-against-lilith-and-her-minions.html.md

 <td style="vertical-align:top;">
 <div class="english">
-Eliyahu haNavi was walking in the road and he met the wicked Lilit and all her gang.[foot]Floorentina Beladenova Geller notes this tale appears related to the story of Agrat bat Mahlat and her encounter with Rabbi Hanina ben Dosa as recorded in amulet bowls and the Babylonian Talmud (Pesachim 112b).
+Eliyahu haNavi was walking in the road and he met the wicked Lilit and all her gang.[foot]Florentina Beladenova Geller notes this tale appears related to the story of Agrat bat Mahlat and her encounter with Rabbi Hanina ben Dosa as recorded in amulet bowls and the Babylonian Talmud (Pesachim 112b).
 See "Between Demonology and Hagiology: The Slavonic Rendering of the Semitic Magical Historiola of the Child-Stealing Witch" in <em>In the Wake of the Compendia: Infrastructural Contexts and the Licensing of Empiricism in Ancient and Medieval Mesopotamia</em>. ed.
 J. Cale Johnson (2015), p.
-184-185.[/foot]
+184-185. --ANV[/foot]
 </div></td></tr>